 If your pet is displaying any concerning symptoms or behaviors, contact our office right away, or the 24-hour emergency pet hospital mentioned above.

-At Cortaro Farms Pet Hospital, we care for cats and dogs in most medical.
-However, we will refer you to a specialty animal hospital if your pet is experiencing a medical emergency.
+At Cortaro Farms Pet Hospital, we care for cats and dogs in most medical situations.
+However, we will refer you to a specialty or emergency animal hospital if your pet is experiencing an emergency.
 Animals are our passion, we take pride in ensuring your cat or dog gets proper medical care when they need it most.

 Steps to Take in a Pet Emergency

-If your pet is experiencing a veterinary emergency, follow the steps below.
+If your pet is experiencing an emergency, follow the steps below.

 • Call Ahead If Possible - Call the emergency animal hospital listed above to let them know you are on the way.